 Impairment of goodwill is measured according to a two step approach.
 In the first step, the fair value of a reporting unit, as defined, is compared to the carrying value of the reporting unit, including goodwill.
 The fair value is primarily determined using discounted cash flow analyses; however, other methods may be used to substantiate the discounted cash flow analyses, including third party valuations when necessary.
-For purposes of the June 30, 2011 impairment analysis, the Company has utilized discounted cash flow analyses.
+For purposes of the June 30, 2012 impairment analysis, the Company has utilized discounted cash flow analyses.
 If the carrying amount exceeds the fair value, the second step of the goodwill impairment test is performed to measure the amount of the impairment loss, if any.
 In the second step, the implied value of the goodwill is estimated as the fair value of the reporting unit less the fair value of all other tangible and identifiable intangible assets of the reporting unit.
 If the carrying amount of the goodwill exceeds the implied fair value of the goodwill, an impairment loss is recognized in an amount equal to that excess, not to exceed the carrying amount of the goodwill.

-Based upon the goodwill impairment review completed at the end of fiscal 2011, which incorporates management's best estimates of economic and market conditions over the projected period and a weighted-average cost of capital that reflects current market conditions, the fair value of goodwill in each reporting unit exceeded the carrying value and therefore goodwill was not impaired.
+Based upon the goodwill impairment review completed in conjunction with the preparation of the annual financial statements at the end of fiscal 2012, which incorporates management's best estimates of economic and market conditions over the projected period and a weighted-average cost of capital that reflects current market conditions, it was determined that the goodwill for one of the Company's reporting units was fully impaired.
+The fair value of goodwill for each of the remaining reporting units exceeded the carrying value and therefore goodwill was not impaired.
+See Note D for additional discussion of the fiscal 2012 impairment charge.

 The fair value of the Company's other intangible assets with indefinite lives, primarily tradenames, is estimated using the relief-from-royalty method, which requires assumptions related to projected revenues; assumed royalty rates that could be payable if the Company did not own the asset; and a discount rate.
-The Company completed the impairment testing of indefinite-lived intangibles as of June 30, 2011 and concluded there were no impairments.
+The Company completed the impairment testing of indefinite-lived intangibles as of June 30, 2012 and concluded there were no impairments.